 For any reform of Section 230 to be even remotely equitable, there needs to be a distinction between large and small sites from a compliance perspective.
 If not, small sites in the United States will start disappearing.
 This includes basic website platforms such as blogs.

-I will close by noting there are excellent arguments for and against reform.
+I will close by noting there are excellent arguments for and against reform of Section 230 of the Communications Decency Act.
 This article hardly covers them all.
 What is important is people realize this debate is occurring in legal circles and get involved.
 If you do not, you have no basis for complaining about the ultimate reform results.
 Get involved!

 Richard A. Chapo, Esq.